1997 Milwaukee Brewers season

-The 1997 Milwaukee Brewers season involved the Brewers finishing third in the American League Central, eight games behind the Cleveland Indians, with a record of 78 wins and 83 losses.
+The 1997 Milwaukee Brewers season was the 28th season for the Brewers in Milwaukee, and their 29th overall.
+The Brewers finished third in the American League Central, eight games behind the Cleveland Indians, with a record of 78 wins and 83 losses.
 1997 was the Brewers' final season in the American League, before moving to the National League for the following season.